kishkes/kishkes/README.md

         **DEV**
-        ✅Research and Install an IDE for C dev on the VMs - chose VSCode ✅Install and configure VSCode on each machine 📝Write simple test C program and ensure it runs.
+        ✅Research and Install an IDE for C dev on the VMs - chose VSCode ✅Install and configure VSCode on kali02
+        📝Write simple test C program and ensure it runs.
 Push to git.